Elementary Dual Language Immersion Programs

 90:10 Program Model – French, German, Italian, Spanish

-Students in 90:10 Dual Language Immersion programs initially receive instruction in the target language for 90% of the day and in English for 10% of the day starting in kindergarten.
+Students participate in a 90:10 program model when the target language of instruction uses a Latin-based alphabet (French, German, Italian, and Spanish).
+Students initially receive instruction in the target language for 90% of the day and in English for 10% of the day, starting in kindergarten.
 The percentage of English increases annually until 50% of the day is taught in the target language and 50% in English by 5th grade.

 50:50 Program Model – Armenian, Japanese, Korean

-Students in 50:50 Dual Language Immersion programs receive instruction in the target language for 50% of the day and in English for 50% of the day throughout elementary school.
+Students participate in a 50:50 program model when the target language of instruction uses an alphabet distinct from the Latin-based English alphabet (Armenian, Japanese, and Korean).
+Students receive instruction in the target language for 50% of the day and in English for 50% of the day throughout elementary school.

 Middle School Dual Language Immersion Programs

-Students wishing to continue in the Dual Language Immersion program for middle school, take a language arts class in their target language as an elective.
+Students wishing to continue in the dual language immersion program for middle school take a language arts class in their target language as an elective.
 Some middle school programs offer a second core-content subject, such as history/social studies or science, in the target language.
-Visit the page for each language to learn more about specific pathways available.
+Visit the page for each language to learn more about the specific pathways available.

 High School World Language Programs